Is Oat Milk Good for You? Oat Milk Benefits & Disadvantages

 Oat milk disadvantages: are there any?

-Are there any oat milk disadvantages or side effects of drinking oat milk to consider?
-Let’s explore the top three concerns:
+Are there any disadvantages of oat milk or side effects of drinking oat milk to consider?
+Let’s explore the top concerns:

 Oat milk is higher in carbs than other plant-based milks because, well, oats are naturally higher in carbs.
 So, if you’re looking for a plant-based, dairy-free milk option while on a low-carb diet, you may want to opt for almond milk or cashew milk instead.